The H.E.S.S. Gravitational Wave Rapid Follow-up Program: Introduction

 \section{Introduction}

 In 2015, the first detection of Gravitational Waves (GWs) emanating from the inward spiral of two stellar-mass black holes, GW150914~\citep{GW150914}, opened the door to a new era in multi-messenger astrophysics by adding the direct detection of GWs to the list of astrophysical messengers.
 Nearly two years later, GW170817, a GW event resulting from the merger of a binary neutron star (BNS), was associated to a short $\gamma$-ray burst (GRB) \citep{Abbott_2017}.
 This event triggered the most extensive multi-wavelength observation campaign in history, leading to the detection of associated emission ranging from the radio up to the X-ray band.
-Amongst its plentiful implications, GW170817 has established the link between the emission of GWs and short GRBs through BNS mergers.
+Amongst its plentiful implications, GW170817 has established the link between the emission of GWs and short GRBs through BNS mergers. \citep{VHE-BNS} predicts the possibility of long-lasting powerful high energy emission from neutron star mergers involving a short GRB detectable by current IACTs.
+These emissions are expected to be longer but weaker for off-axis observers. \citep{sGRB_GeV_TeV} argues that short GRBs can reach synchrotron self-Compton powered GeV to TeV afterglow flux that can be detected by current and future TeV instruments in certain scenarios~\citep{sGRB_GeV_TeV}.
+Other short GRBs have been observed in high energies~\citep{Fermi_GRB} especially GRB 090510 that was deteced by Fermi up to several 10s of GeVs~\citep{Fermi_GRB090510} and GRB 160821B for which MAGIC found evidence of $\gamma$-ray emission above 0.5 TeV~\citep{magic_GRB160821B}.
 Another milestone in our understanding of GRBs was reached with the detection by the High Energy Stereoscopic System (H.E.S.S.) of very-high-energy (VHE) emission from GRB180702B ~\citep{GRB180720B} and GRB190829A~\citep{GRB190829A_HESS} as well as the detection of GRB190114C~\citep{GRB190114C} by MAGIC.
 These observations show that the cataclysmic events causing GRBs can trigger efficient particle acceleration, possibly via relavistic jets.
 The accelerated particles are able to emit $\gamma$-rays in the VHE domain over an extended period of time from the very early (e.g. GRB190114C) to the late afterglow phase (e.g. GRB180720B and GRB190829A).
 There also seem to be striking similarities between the fading X-ray and VHE $\gamma$-ray flux levels.
 Except for typically fainter flux level, the X-ray behaviour of short GRBs is similar to long GRBs~\citep{sGRB-lGRB}, thus spawning hopes for possible VHE emission of short GRBs.
 But, assuming the tentative link between the X-ray and VHE fluxes holds for short GRBs, the fainter fluxes make the afterglow detection of short GRBs in the VHE band even more challenging than for long GRBs.
 Together with the fact that the emission in the afterglow phase is showing a steady decrease, the need for high sensitivity and rapid follow-up observations in order to detect electromagnetic (EM) counterpart of GWs at VHE energies in the early, bright phase becomes clear.
 We here rely on this assumption and focus on GW follow-up strategies allowing for fast coverage of GW events directly after a GW detection.
 Taking into account additional effects that may delay the VHE emission, e.g. off-axis viewing angles as seen in GW170817, multi-wavelength information and dedicated long-term observations ranging from several hours to weeks are necessary.
 An example of such a campaign is presented in~\cite{EM170817_HESS}.\\